softspike/static_website/README.md

 ## General info

-A prototype website for an important potential client – “PontyBridge University”.
+A prototype website for an "important potential client" – PontyBridge University.

 In total, the following six pages (desktop & mobile) has been created: